Lesson 5: Increasing Concurrency¶

 }

-The following architecture diagram is a graphical representation of our updated TestValveGroup
+The following architecture diagram is a graphical representation of our updated TestValveGroup:

 Verifying your Changes (Example_06A)¶